JavierMonton/personal-website/website/blog/2021-10-10-big-data-types/index.md

 In Scala 3, this type is implemented as an [enum](https://github.com/data-tools/big-data-types/blob/main/core/src/main/scala_3/org/datatools/bigdatatypes/basictypes/SqlType.scala) but both represents the same.

 #### Repeated values
-Usually, there are two ways of implement a repeated value like an Array.
+Usually, there are two ways of implementing a repeated value like an Array.
 Some systems use a type like `Array` or `List` and others flag a basic type with `repeated`.
-The implementation of this `SqlType` is using the latter, so any basic type can have a `mode` that can be `Required`, `Nullable` or `Repeated`.
+The implementation of this `SqlType` uses the latter, so any basic type can have a `mode` that can be `Required`, `Nullable`, or `Repeated`.
 This is closer to the `BigQuery` implementation.

 :::note
 This implementation does not allow for `Nullable` and `Repeated` at the same time, but a `Repeated` type can have 0 elements.